Table of Contents

 Hint: you can do this with all your objects within your scenegraph and also with the camera or light sources.
 E.g. you can select the current camera and then place the camera at a location far away, allowing for fast relocation of the camera.

-If you keep the LMB pressed and hit CRTL or SHIFT you can clone the selected object at the currect mouse position.
-CRTL will just clone the object while SHIFT will add a random rotation in the Y-axis.
+If you keep the LMB pressed and hit SHIFT or CRTL you can clone the selected object at the currect mouse position.
+SHIFT will just clone the object while CRTL will add a random rotation in the Y-axis.
 (Useful feature if you want to create a group with hundreds of randomly rotated objects like a forest)

 Edit->Clear History: This clears the undo/redo history.